 The EEA and Norway Grants

-The EEA Grants and Norway Grants is the contribution of Iceland, Liechtenstein and Norway to reducing economic and social disparities and to strengthening bilateral relations with 15 EU countries in Central and Southern Europe.
+The EEA Grants and Norway Grants represent the contribution of Iceland, Liechtenstein and Norway to reducing economic and social disparities and to strengthening bilateral relations with 15 EU countries in Central and Southern Europe and the Baltics.

 WHY THE GRANTS

 The EEA and Norway Grants have their basis in the EEA Agreement.
 Under this agreement, Iceland, Liechtenstein and Norway are part of the European internal market.
 The agreement sets out the common goal of working together to reduce social and economic disparities in Europe and strengthening cooperation between European countries.
 For this purpose, we have established the EEA and Norway Grants.

 Our objectives are two-fold: to reduce economic and social disparities in Europe, and to strengthen bilateral relations with our beneficiary countries.
 This improves the functioning of the internal market, and contributes to building a stronger Europe.
 In total, Iceland, Liechtenstein and Norway have provided €3.3 billion through consecutive grant schemes between 1994 and 2014.
 A further €2.8 billion has been made available in the 2014-2021 funding period.
 Our support is mostly channelled through individual programmes covering a range of different sectors.